bitmark-inc/jobs/2020 Dec/Software Engineer.md

-# Backend Engineer
+# Software Engineer

-REPORTS TO: Head of engineering
+REPORTS TO: ENGINEERING MANAGER
-DATE: Dec 2020
+DATE: DEC 2020
-LOCATION: Da Nang - Vietnam
+LOCATION: DA NANG, VIETNAM

-Bitmark Inc. — a venture backed software company — is looking for candidates to join our development team.
-You’ll get to work in an environment that deeply values design and engineering, along side with world-class developers from industry-proven open source (FreeBSD and ex-Openmoko people)
+Bitmark Inc. – a venture backed software company – is looking for candidates to join our team and accelerate development of our blockchain and related services.
+You’ll get to work in an environment that deeply values design and engineering, alongside a talented team with industry-proven open source (we are ex-Openmoko people) and design experience.

+About the company: Bitmark Inc. is a blockchain startup defining property for the digital environment by enabling issuance of property titles for digital assets.
+As the facilitating network for ownership and stewardship of personal digital ecologies, Bitmark embraces creators and digital environmentalists vying for a healthy internet and Internet of Things.

 ## Your Skills And Experience